talwrii/plugin-repl/README.md

 Various convenience functions are provided:

 * open(f:string) - Open a file in the current frame
+* source(f:string) - Open the markdown file called f and execute the code in it

 * dir(o:Object) - List the property in an object
 * message(s:string) - Print a message
 * command(s:string) - Run a command